Meet our doctors

 "I was born in Oklahoma, but grew up in Texas.
 Animals have always been an extremely important part of my life, and I was definitely the kid that was determined to befriend the horses in the field by our house.
 I’ve always loved veterinary medicine, but the thought of euthanasia was difficult for me, until I went through it with my own dog for the first time.
 It helped me see how euthanasia is an incredibly loving and compassionate thing, and a way we can care for the animals that enrich our lives.

 After graduating from veterinary school at Texas A&M, I did a rotating small animal internship before going into emergency medicine.
-Even on the busiest emergency days, helping a family say goodbye well to a beloved pet is a sacred thing, and I’m honored to be able to help pets and families with what is so often an incredibly difficult time.
+Even on the busiest emergency days, helping a family say goodbye well to a beloved pet is a sacred thing, and I’m honored to be able to help pets and families with what is so often an incredibly difficult time."

 James Pendergraft, DVM